Aquanty/rtd-hgs/docs/source/index.rst

    		bcval122 bcval222 bcval322 ! concentrations for species 2

-Faces defined by the four nodes in the listed elements in the currently active domain (see Section :ref:`sec:modify_material` ) are assigned a time-variable third-type concentration value unless they were previously assigned a first-type concentration.
+| Faces defined by the four nodes in the listed elements in the
+  currently active domain (see Section :ref:
+| ) are assigned a time-variable third-type concentration value unless
+  they were previously assigned a first-type concentration.
 It is the responsibility of the user to ensure that the nodes define a face that is on the exterior of the domain.

 For 3-node faces, enter a value of zero for node **n4**.